-You can supply a higher voltage / amp power using the barrel jack connection.
+You can supply a higher voltage / amp power to the peripherals using the barrel jack connection.
 The barrel jack connection allows for power supply units of up to 18V to the PWM channels 1 through 4 (PWM channel 5, used for onboard heating, is not effected, and always tied to the 5V rail).
 Please make sure your barrel jack connector is positive center.
 Look for a symbol like the following, or confirm in some other manner

-Finally, to enable the PWM channels to use the new power supply, you need to move the shunt connector to the position closest to the LED outputs.
+Finally, to enable the PWM channels to use the new auxiliary power supply, you need to move the shunt connector to the position closest to the LED outputs.
 (If the shunt connector is not present, the PWM rail is powered by the RPi's power supply, minus a diode drop.
 It's recommend to replace the shunt, however.)

 When changing the default power supply, any stirring calibration and pump calibrations will need to be updated.
 Also, the

 stirring in the configuration may need to change.

 Be mindful that the default stirring motor provided with the Pioreactor has a maximum voltage rating of 12V.

 When using multiple of Pioreactor's peristaltic pumps, we recommend a 12V power supply, with at least 1 amp (this is the same as a 12W power supply).
 Our pumps use maximum 0.4A, and the stirring motor uses 0.1A.

 More details on power supply

 - barrel size: 2.1mm I.D. x 5.5mm O.D.